ditatechwriter/portfolio/XDITA-maps.md

 You can also nest other XDITA maps within a map using `format="ditamap"`.
 A map that contains other maps is known as a *root map*.
 A map contained within another map is called a *submap*.

 The order that `topicref` elements appear top-to-bottom defines the order that topics will be presented in your document.
 You can also nest `topicref` elements within another `topicref` element.
-Nesting is useful for gathering topics that sure a general theme.
-In a navigation sidebar on documentation website, nested topics appear at a lower level than their parent.
+Nesting is useful for gathering topics that share a general theme.
+In a navigation sidebar on a documentation website, nested topics appear at a lower level than their parent.

 Simple XDITA map converted to a navigation sidebar TOC in Docsify:
 <!-- Add a better image of docsify toc here -->